-Section 3.1 Class A Interest.
+Section a.
+Class A Interest.

-On the Effective Date, the Class A Member has made its Initial Capital Contribution in cash in exchange for its Class A Units in an amount set forth in Annex I, which Class A Units comprise one hundred percent (100%) of the Class A Interest.
 Each Class A Member shall be entitled to the allocations, distributions and other rights as are prescribed for a Class A Member in this Agreement.
-Each Class A Member's Capital Account balance as of the Effective Date with respect to its Class A Interest is as indicated on Annex I. The number of Class A Units held by each Class A Member with respect to its Class A Interest as of the Effective Date is the number indicated on Annex I.
+The Class A Member's Capital Account balance as of the Effective Date with respect to its Class A Interest is as indicated on Annex I. The number of Class A Units held by the Class A Member with respect to its Class A Interest as of the Effective Date is the number indicated on Annex I.

-Section 3.2 Class B Interest.
+Section b.
+Class B Interest.

-As of the Effective Date, the Class B Member has made its Class B Initial Capital Contribution in cash in exchange for its Class B Units in an amount set forth in Annex I, which Class B Units comprise one hundred percent (100%) of the Class B Interest.
 Each Class B Member shall be entitled to the allocations, distributions and other rights as are prescribed for a Class B Member in this Agreement.
-Each Class B Member's Capital Account balance as of the Effective Date with respect to its Class B Interest is as indicated on Annex I. The number of Class B Units held by each Class B Member with respect to its Class B Interest as of the Effective Date is the number indicated on Annex I.
+Each Class B Member's Capital Account balance as of the Effective Date with respect to its Class B Interest is as indicated on Annex I. The number of Class B Units held by the Class B Member with respect to its Class B Interest as of the Effective Date is the number indicated on Annex I.

-Section 3.3 Other Required Capital Contributions.
+Section c.
+Other Required Capital Contributions; Credit Support.